metcalf44/Virtual-pet/README.md

 Lets be honest pets can be hard work.
 Well not no more, here is the virtual pet you can:

+This can be run in the terminal/node repl

+start by naming your pet

 - Name it. const petName = new Pet("pet name")
 - Feed it. petName.feed()
 - Walk it. petName.walk()